Technical Advisory

 Risk and Regulatory Considerations

-• Controls must enforce safety constraints, avoid load shedding to critical processes, and maintain essential services during disturbances.
+• Controls must enforce safety constraints, avoid destabilizing essential processes, and maintain critical services during disturbances.

 • Auditable decision trails and policy-versioning are required for due diligence and regulatory examinations.